Hosam12452/Hosam12452/README.md

 - 👋 Hi, I’m Hosam
-- 👀 I’m interested in Mobile Application
+- 👀 I’m interested in Mobile Application's
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- send 📧: hosam.assaf22@gmail.com

 <!---
 Hosam12452/Hosam12452 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.